tomleavy/mimi-arch-draft/draft-aegis-mimi-arch-latest.md

 Key package retrieval is idempotent by design.
 Repeated requests with the same queue properties and `receiver_client_id` combination MUST produce the same key package until the queue is advanced.
+A queue is advanced by deleting the key package assoiciated with a particular `receiver_client_id`, which will allow that receiver to get a new key package the next time one is requested.
 Advancing the key queue is dependent on the key package being used by a meaningful group operation as described in [`GroupEvolution`].

 Key queues MUST be automatically advanced beyond expired key packages regardless of an individual key package's `receiver_client_id` property.
 A key package is